 How a Wifi network works

 Like handsets,a Wifi network uses radio waves to transfer information across a wide local areas network.
 Your computer should have a wireless adapter that will interpret the information sent into a radio signal.
-The same signal will be sent through an antenna to a decoder/router.
+The same signal will be sent through an antenna to a decoder/router using a rp-sma extension cable.
 Once the data is decoded,the information will be transmitted to the Internet via a wired Ethernet connection.

 Because the wireless network works in a two way traffic mode,the information received from Internet will also go via the router so as to be coded into a radio wave that will be received by your computer’s wireless adapter.